Is Beer Vegan? Everything You Need to Know

 What can make beer non-vegan?

-The Vegan Society define veganism as:
+The Vegan Society defines veganism as:

 ‘a way of living which seeks to exclude, as far as possible and practicable, all forms of exploitation of, and cruelty to animals for food, clothing or any other purpose’.

 So the inclusion of animal-sourced material in any part of the production process deems the final product unsuitable for vegans and strict vegetarians.
+If you follow a vegan diet or want to avoid animal products in your beer, here are a couple of things to look out for:

 There are certain styles of beers, such as oyster, cream and milk stouts, which true to their names, traditionally contain ingredients of animal origin, lactose being one of them.
 That said, it is also possible to find vegan beers that mimic these styles without following original recipes and use vegan friendly substitutes.